BlueSquid1/NANE/README.md

 # NANE - Not Another Nes Emulator
 ## Details
-This is a Nintendo Entertainment System (NES) Emulator for the nintendo switch based of [Another NES Emulator (ANESE)](https://github.com/daniel5151/ANESE).
+This is a Nintendo Entertainment System (NES) Emulator based of [Another NES Emulator (ANESE)](https://github.com/daniel5151/ANESE).
+In the spirt of ANESE this emulator was written for fun and to learn from.
+It uses modern C++ (post C++11) techniques and avoids third party libraries when feasible.

-I have only tested this on the SX OS Pro Custom Firmware (CFW) however it should be relatively easy to get running on other CFWs such as the open source CFW [Atmosphere](https://github.com/Atmosphere-NX/Atmosphere).

-## Installing
-Note: In order to run custom .nro files on a Nintendo Switch you first need to install a CFW.
-I recommend following the [Switch Homebrew Guide](https://switch.homebrew.guide/gettingstarted/beforestarting).

-Copy the NANE.nro to the root directory of your Switch's SD card.
-Boot into your Nintendo Switch's CFW and run the .nro file with any homebrew launcher.

 ## How to build from source:
 ### Install CMake